-Tinctures are alcohol-based extracts made from the leaves, roots, bark, flowers, or any other part of a plant.
+Tinctures are alcohol-based extracts from the leaves, roots, bark, flowers, or any other plant part.
 A kratom tincture is made with the leaves of the Mitragyna speciosa plant.

 Tinctures have been a popular form of medicine for centuries, if not millennia.
 We’ll never know exactly, but they’re described in medical texts as old as the Al-Qanuun Fi at-Tibb, first written in 1025.